fodela/BackEnd_notes/deployment.md

 #### Docker Container

 You have already been introduced to containers, and a Docker container is just the Docker-specific implementation of the concept.
 In practice, Docker containers are created from Docker images - a container is a runnable instance of an image.
 Note that since the image is a set of instructions for creating a container, multiple containers can be created from the same image.

+#### Docker Registry

+Docker images can be stored and distributed using a Docker registry.
+In the next classroom concept, you will download and run an image from DockerHub, which is a free registry with many images you can use.